 Knowing the rules can protect your savings — and reduce your tax bill.Knowing the rules can protect your savings — and reduce your tax bill.

-Once you've set up an Individual Retirement Account, it's important to know when you should — and shouldn’t — take money out of it.
+Once you've set up an Individual Retirement Account, it's important to know when you are eligible to take money out without incurring additional IRA penalties.

 Traditional IRA withdrawal rules.

 You’re probably aware that dipping into your account prematurely can trigger Internal Revenue Service (IRS) early withdrawal penalties.1 But the IRS rules also require mandatory withdrawals—and mistakes can be costly.2